edwinsyarief/simple-microservices-demo/README.md

 Please read [the Wikipedia article about microservices](https://en.wikipedia.org/wiki/Microservices) if you are not familar with the architecture before.

-Some parts of the system have been built already.
-We need your help to complete the rest!

 ### Architecture
 This system comprises of 3 independent web applications: